Ranks and insignia of the other ranks of the British Army: 1915–present

 The next major reforms after 1881 took place in 1915.
 Warrant officers were divided into two classes: class I and II (styled in roman numerals until the second half of the twentieth century), and many more NCOs were promoted to warrant officer rank.
-Staff sergeants, 1st class, in the appointment of regimental quartermaster sergeant, and staff sergeants, 2nd class, in the appointment of squadron/battery/troop/company sergeant major, were promoted to warrant officer class II.
+Staff sergeants, 1st class, in the position of regimental quartermaster sergeant, and staff sergeants, 2nd class, in the position of squadron/battery/troop/company sergeant major, were promoted to warrant officer class II.
 Under army order 174 of 1915, their badge of rank became the imperial crown as worn by regimental sergeant majors up to this point.
-Regimental sergeant majors (and equivalent appointments) were made warrant officers class I and were ordered to wear the royal arms as their badge of rank.
+Regimental sergeant majors (and equivalents) were made warrant officers class I and were ordered to wear the royal arms as their badge of rank.
 Conductors, AOC, and staff sergeant majors, 1st class, ASC and APC, along with master gunners, 1st class, and schoolmasters, 1st class, were also made WOI and continued to wear a crown in a wreath.
 In all cases, the badge was worn below the elbow.
 By the end of the First World War, all staff sergeants, 1st class, had been promoted to the WOII rank, thus ending that class of rank.
 Squadron/battery/troop/company quartermaster sergeants remained at the staff/colour sergeant rank, formerly staff sergeant, 2nd class.

 There were further changes to the badges of warrant officers in both classes under army order 309 of 1918.
 Those warrant officers, class I, using the crown in a wreath were ordered to adopt the royal arms in a wreath.
 WOII quartermasters (which had formerly been of a higher rank than company level sergeant majors before the 1915 reforms) adopted the crown in a wreath, whilst WOII squadron/battery/troop/company sergeant majors retained the crown as their badge.

 In 1920 the ranks of bombardier and 2nd corporal were abolished, and corporals in the Royal Artillery were restyled as bombardiers.
 The rank of 2nd corporal was replaced by the appointments of lance corporal and lance bombardier.
 In 1928 sergeant trumpeters, sergeant drummers, sergeant buglers and sergeant pipers were restored to their pre-1881 titles of trumpet majors, drum majors, bugle majors and pipe majors.